What is IT Project Management?

 Key Components of Information Technology (IT) Project Management

-- Human resources: This includes every member of the project team, shared or fully dedicated, part-time or full-time employees.
+In IT project management This includes every member of the project team, shared or fully dedicated, part-time or full-time employees.

 Your human resources are the most integral part of your project, who will be helping you manage all other components of the project.

-- Software: Making a list of the software solutions you need to complete your IT project.
+Making a list of the software solutions you need to complete your IT project.
 This includes OS platforms suitable for programming requirements, testing and debugging tools, run-time tools and post-deployment tools.

 Security and access management is the process by which an IT manager complies with organizational security standards and any other security requirements specific to the project.

-- Data storage and management: One of the core tenets of IT project management, is to ensure that the commercial goals are met, which includes customer/user experience.
+One of the core tenets of IT project management, is to ensure that the commercial goals are met, which includes customer/user experience.
 Both CX and UX depend heavily on effective data management for personalization, ease-of-fetching and feeding the data back into any customer touchpoint/interaction.

-- Integrations: Integrations act as utility-multipliers.
+Integrations act as utility-multipliers.
 They are key to ensuring that your product can integrate with a non-competitive software that your customer or potential customer may already be using.
 This increases the overall value of your product’s utility in the customer’s current tech ecosystem.